eulow/boreDOM/README.md

 ##### `.remove()`

-Removes each of the element itself from the DOM.
+Removes each of the element in the collection from the DOM by setting the outerHTML as an empty string.

 ##### `.on(eventType, callback)`

-Adds a listener to each of the elements in the boreDOM collection.
+Adds a listener to each of the elements in the boreDOM collection by storing the callback as a value of the eventType property.

 ##### `.off(eventType)`

-Removes the event listener based on the event type on the elements.
+Removes the event listener based on the event type on the elements by checking the eventType property of the element and removing the callback.

 ### Trigger callbacks when document is ready